 Employees themselves named where Gasunie is strong and where improvement is needed.
 No theoretical values on the part of the management, but concrete behavior from the workplace.
 Because these insights arose organically instead of being imposed top-down, they form an excellent basis for next steps.

 Based on these 6,000 messages, Gasunie has developed its own cultural compass.
-This compass makes the three core values concrete by describing for each value what behavior looks like on a good day — and what it looks like on a bad day.
-So the core values are no longer abstract concepts on the wall, but recognisable behavior in daily work.
+This compass makes the three core values concrete by describing for each value what behavior looks like on a good day and what it looks like on a bad day.
+So the core values are no longer abstract concepts on the wall, but recognizable behavior in daily work.

 Does your organization also want to change participatively?
 We would love to think along with you!